-Each of the synthesized gels displayed crystallinity as confirmed by the presence of perpendicular dark lines when viewed under crossed polarizers (Figure 2).
-Areas of amorphous regions were also observed and these areas got bigger with increasing content of DNA (Figure 1).
-It is expected that these gels can provide an outer crystalline layer to protect the encapsulated amorphous payload in the core.
-Thus, the functionality of core can be protected in harsh conditions.
+Each of the synthesized gels displayed crystallinity as confirmed by the presence of perpendicular dark lines called isogyres, when viewed under crossed polarizers.
+Figure 1 demonstrates that control over the morphology of particles can be obtained by changing the concentration of curdlan and DNA.
+The core of these particles can be used to load nucleotides.
 CpG DNA is of particular interest for therapy because it can be delivered to enhance the immune response along with curdlan.

-Figure 2: Curdlan and DNA Spherical millimeter sized gels, scale bars are 1 mm each.
+Figure 1: Curdlan and DNA microparticles and nanoparticles, white scale bars are 500 nm and black scale bars are 2000 nm.
 (Lehtovaara 2012a)